esturcke/cmsc-636-data-vis/assignment-1/readme.md

  - **Good**: Tableau detects the data types and based on that can structure visualizations appropriately.
  - **Good**: Simple yet powerful drag and drop interface.
- - **Bad**: If the data structure is not straight forward, it's difficult to manipulate Tableau to capture the data correctly.
+ - **Bad**: If the data structure is not straight forward, it’s difficult to manipulate Tableau to capture the data correctly.

 #### D3